corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/running-a-node.md

 Java heap memory available to them, which you can do when running them individually.
 See [Starting a Corda node from the command line](../../../../../en/platform/corda/4.8/open-source/running-a-node.html#starting-a-corda-node-from-the-command-prompt).

 ### Dockerform

-If you created your nodes using [Dockerform](generating-a-node-dockerform.md), the `docker-compose.yml` file has been created and configured appropriately.
-Navigate to `build/nodes` directory and run the `docker-compose up` command.
-This will start up nodes inside a new, internal network.
+If you created your nodes using [Dockerform](generating-a-node-dockerform.md), a `docker-compose.yml` file has been created.
+You can use `docker-compose` to bring up a cluster of Corda nodes.
+See `prepareDockerNodes` in the [generating nodes locally](generating-a-node.md) for more information on this.
+In order to start up the nodes in a new, internal network, go to the `build/nodes` directory and run the `docker-compose up` command.
 After the nodes are started, you can use the `docker ps` command to see how the ports are mapped.

 {{< warning >}}
 You need both `Docker` and `docker-compose` installed and enabled to use this method.
 Docker CE